Human Trafficking Survivor Settles Lawsuit Against Motel Where She Was Held Captive

 Employees are trained to be on the lookout for warning signs, such as guests checking in without luggage, paying in cash, or heavy foot traffic in and out of the same room.

 "It is not necessarily to avoid criminal charges or a lawsuit," says Robert Beiser with the Polaris Project.
-Along with operating a nationwide hotline, the nonprofit also works with the hospitality industry to lead trainings.
+Along with operating a nationwide hotline, the nonprofit also works with the hospitality industry to lead training.
 "It is more because this is a crime of violence and harm, and certainly no one wants to go into work knowing that their business is associated with that kind of tragedy."

 One challenge is getting this training and awareness into smaller and more isolated hotels.